Skip to main content

 • Have asthma and need to use your reliever inhaler (usually blue) three times a week or more

-UK Air Advice Notification for General Population
+UK Advice: General Population

-Green
+Green — Good

 Good